dita-community/org.dita-community.i18n/README.md

 * A customizable collator for use with XSLT.
 Includes support for dictionary-based Simplified Chinese grouping and sorting.
 * A general grouping service useful for grouping index terms, glossary entries, etc.
-* Access to the ICU word breaking facility in XSLT, useful for doing word breaking in languages like Thai and Chinese that require a dictionary or writing-system-specific rules.
+* Access to the ICU line and word breaking facility in XSLT, useful for doing word breaking in languages like Thai and Chinese that require a dictionary or writing-system-specific rules.